Why Psychology @ Memorial?

 - PsyD – The goal of the PsyD program is to train students to become professional clinical psychologists and as such, the program emphasizes acquisition of research knowledge and skills in the solution of applied problems.
 The curriculum focuses on development of seven competencies: relationships, assessment and diagnosis, intervention, research, consultation, supervision, and ethics and standards.
 A particular emphasis is placed on issues related to rural practice and multidisciplinary teamwork.
 In addition to a program of required coursework, successful completion of the PsyD program will also involve fulfilment of the requisite supervised practica experiences, passing a comprehensive examination, producing an independent research thesis, and completing an approved clinical internship.

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Psychology website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 Minimum admission requirements

-- MASP – Bachelor's degree (minimum second class honours) in an appropriate area of study and GRE
+- MAPS – Bachelor's degree (minimum second class honours) in an appropriate area of study and GRE

-- MSc – Bachelor's degree (minimum second class honours) in an appropriate area of study and GRE
+- MSc – Bachelor's degree (minimum second class honours) in an appropriate area of study.
+If you are applying to work in the area

-- PhD – Master’s degree in an appropriate area of study and GRE
+- PhD – Master’s degree in an appropriate area of study.
+If you are applying to work in the area of Behavioural Neuroscience, then the

-- PsyD – Bachelor's degree (minimum second class honours) in Psychology that includes senior courses in the following areas: biological bases of behaviour, and historical foundations of psychology, as well as an honours thesis, and GRE
+- PsyD – Bachelor's degree (minimum second class honours) in Psychology that includes courses in each of the following areas: abnormal psychology, cognition, developmental psychology, history and systems, learning theory, neuroscience, research design, social psychology and statistics, as well as an honours thesis, and GRE

 PsyD, PhD: 4 years